 1.1 Install oracle-jdk7

-Run the following commands inside of terminal to install jdk7:
+Run the following commands in your terminal to install jdk7:

 sudo apt-get install python-software-properties sudo add-apt-repository ppa:webupd8team/java sudo apt-get update sudo apt-get install oracle-jdk7-installer